SwedbankPay/developer.swedbankpay.com/_includes/verify.md

 certain card types are optional and require enabling on the contract with Swedbank Pay." %}

-### Verification through Swedbank Pay Payments
+## Verification through Swedbank Pay Payments

 *   When properly set up in your merchant/webshop site and the payer initiates a verification operation, you make a `POST` request towards Swedbank Pay with your Verify information.
-This will generate a payment object with a unique `paymentID`.
+This will create a payment resource with a unique `id`.
 You either receive a Redirect URL to a hosted page or a JavaScript source in response.
+*   You need to
+    {%- if documentation_section != 'checkout' and documentation_section != 'payment-menu' %}
+    [redirect][redirect] the payer's browser to that specified URL, or
+    {%- endif %}
-*   You need to [redirect][redirect] the payer's browser to that specified URL, or embed the script source on your site to create a [Hosted View][hosted-view] in an `iframe`; so that the payer can enter the card details in a secure Swedbank Pay hosted environment.
+    embed the script source on your site to create a [Hosted View][hosted-view] in an `iframe`; so that the payer can enter the card details in a secure Swedbank Pay hosted environment.
 *   Swedbank Pay will handle 3-D Secure authentication when this is required.